Compelled To be Bad: A Critical Examination of How Online Anti-Vaccination Groups Are Used in the Resistance to not Vaccinate

 However, this study examines how online communities strengthen the resistance to not vaccinate.
 A survey was distributed through a Facebook organization and over 200 worldwide responses were collected.
 Observational data was also collected through the Facebook group.
 The examination of anti-vaccination networks on Facebook is important because of how accessible Facebook is.
 Simultaneously, Facebook fosters the perfect environment for anti-vaccination messages to be spread as strangers share personal experiences and videos regarding vaccinations.
 This mentality makes the movement more durable as it can heighten peer influence.
 Furthermore, Facebook currently stands as the most popular social networking site with the largest user base.

 Bell, Amelia, "Compelled To be Bad: A Critical Examination of How Online Anti-Vaccination Groups Are Used in the Resistance to not Vaccinate" (2020).
-Sociology Theses & Dissertations.
+Sociology Theses & Senior Projects.
 4.